Assessment Year Vs Financial Year - Know the Difference Now!

 For example, if you say an income is earned in the financial year FY 2023-24, it means the income is earned between 01st April 2023 to 31st March 2024.

-Hence, the financial year is crucial because it determines the income and tax slab of the taxpayer.
-During this year, you must estimate your income, calculate your tax liability, pay your tax in advance, and claim tax benefits.
+Hence, the financial year is crucial because it determines the taxpayer's income and tax slab.
+During this year, you must estimate your income, calculate your tax liability, pay your tax in

 The Income Tax Department will collect your tax and issue tax certificates during the financial year.